sambacha/refarch-kc-ms/fleet-ms/README.md

 #### Start simple

 As an example of TDD applied to this project, we want to test the "get the list of fleets" feature.
 As this code is built by iteration, the first iteration is to get the fleet definition and ships definition from files.
 The `src/main/resources` folder includes a json file to define the fleets.
+We do not need an external datasource for this mockup solution.

 The json is an array of fleet definitions, something like:
 ```json